Proven marketing systems that generate predictable, high-quality leads at a lower cost

 they lose them because nobody followed up fast enough.

-This is the exact system I built running ads for my own construction business — refined to attract real jobs, not wasted clicks.
+This is the exact system I built running ads for my own construction business — and later refined while helping other contractors attract real jobs not wasted clicks.

 We don’t “turn the budget up and hope.”